Parkview Christian Church: History

-In 2010, Outreach Magazine rated Parkview as one of the 100 fastest growing churches in America for two years in a row.
+In 2010, Outreach rated Parkview as one of the 100 fastest growing churches in America for two years in a row.

-In 2015, Parkview had 7,000 members.
+In 2015, the weekly attendance was 7,000 people.

+According to a church census released in 2020, it claimed a weekly attendance of 5,407 people.

 Campuses

-The church newly launched Lockport campus.

 In 2015, Parkview was approached by a church in Homer Glen and was presented with the opportunity to acquire their building, and to expand on the ministry that this congregation began there.
 It was a building with ministry space and a location on 159th Street near I-355, but since it was so close to Lockport they decided to move the Lockport Campus to the new location.
 Parkview's Homer Glen Campus opened for Christmas Eve 2015.
 They planned to launch their third campus in New Lenox in time for 2016 Christmas Eve services.

 In early 2016, Parkview began construction on its third campus in New Lenox, near the corner of Laraway Road and South Schoolhouse Road, and opened for Christmas Eve services in December 2016.

-Beliefs

-Ministries

-KIDS: Each week, over hundreds of children, ranging from birth to fifth grade, are served at weekend services at Parkview campuses.

-STUDENTS: Hundreds of students meet throughout the summer and school year for worship, teaching, activities, and small groups.

-MISSIONS: Parkview members serve locally and globally on projects as diverse as assisting children with special needs in Kenya to tornado relief in Illinois.

-GRIEFSHARE: A group for those dealing with the loss of a spouse, family member, child, or friend.

-LOVE WELL: A support group for parents of LGBTG children.

-MENTAL HEALTH GRACE ALLIANCE: Support groups for those with a mental health diagnosis, families of those suffering with mental health issues, and for people suffering from trauma or PTSD.

-SINGLE & PARENTING: A gathering of single parents for support and encouragement.

-BREAKING THE SILENCE: A group for female survivors of childhood sexual abuse.

-FRESH HOPE: A local Christian association of support groups across the United States for those who have a mental health diagnosis and for their loved ones.

-SPECIAL CONNECTIONS: A class for adults with intellectual disabilities.

-STEPHEN MINISTRY: A one-to-one support ministry, carried out by trained volunteers, designed to assist those in crisis or facing a difficult season of life.

-Mission

-REACH people with God's love.

-RAISE them to be like Jesus.

-RELEASE them to change the world.